Codecademy/docs/content/git/concepts/pull-requests/pull-requests.md

 After reviewing, if the changes are approved by the author(s)/collaborators of the repository, they are merged into the base branch (this is usually named the `main` branch).
 If the changes are not approved, the maintainer(s) may either ask the requester for additional changes or decline the PR altogether.

-The reviewing process by the author(s)/collaborators, usually involves these steps:
+The review process by the contributors, usually involves:

 1. Examining the code submitted in the PR for errors and/or improvements.
 2. Running tests to ensure the code works as intended.